OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   default: <scene_rdl2.__scene_rdl2__.IntVector object at >

-  Ordered list of vertices per face, used in conjection with vertices by index to construct the mesh
+  <p>Ordered list of vertices per face, used in conjection with vertices by index to construct the mesh<\p>

   <h3>is_subd</h3>